 Welcome to ParkBench

-ParkBench is a free support community created specifically for people living with young-onset Parkinson’s disease (YOPD).
-When symptoms begin before age 50.
+ParkBench is a FREE Club Parkinson’s program that provides a welcoming, supportive community for individuals living with young-onset Parkinson’s disease (YOPD).
 Here, you’ll find connection, clarity, and courage alongside others who understand the unique challenges of navigating Parkinson’s during active stages of life.

 Who We Are

 ParkBench brings together individuals on a shared journey to connect, share stories, learn together, and build meaningful community.
-Young-onset Parkinson’s affects approximately 10–20% of people with Parkinson’s and often intersects with careers, parenting, relationships, and planning for the future.
+ParkBench can help provide direction when Parkinson’s intersects with careers, parenting, relationships, and planning for the future.

 A graduate of Wichita State University’s first MSW class, Robert has led outreach and bereavement programs, developed dementia care models, and served as Senior Vice President for ComfortCare Homes.
 He currently runs CAREpitch, a private therapy and care management practice, and is pursuing his clinical social work license.